 Then you need to setup Rich Pins.
-I honestly don’t even understand why this isn’t setup as standard but whatever, it’s not.
+Rich Pins give your pins more than the standard pin description, and you'll also get your blog title too.
+It's more clickable and there's more space to add searchable terms.
+I honestly don't even understand why this isn't setup as standard but whatever, it's not.

 So the simple way to do this, with no coding necessary is to use a couple of plugins.
 If you don't use Yoast already then I'd HIGHLY recommend it.
 It's the best SEO plugin and has stacks of extra hand features, one of which is sorting your meta data out (which you need for Rich pins).

-Once you’ve downloaded Yoast, head to the social tab sure the ‘Open Graph’ option for Facebook (I know, trust me!) has been set to ‘Enabled’.
-I don’t know why you need to do this to enrich Pinterest settings but you do, so just get over it 😉
+Once you've downloaded Yoast, head to the social tab and ensure the 'Open Graph' option for Facebook (I know, trust me!) has been set to 'Enabled'.
+I don't know why you need to do this to enrich Pinterest settings but you do, so just get over it ;)

 PIMP YOUR PROFILE